unibo-dtm-se-2425-Wasted/report/sections/10-devguide/index.md

 - report any relevant information about the development workflow (e.g. how to create a new feature branch, how to create a pull request, etc.)
 - report any relevant information about the development tools (e.g. how to configure the IDE, how to use the command line, etc.)

-Perfect 👍 For your **Developer Guide** section, here’s a structured draft you can insert into the report.
-It’s professional but also simple enough for a student project.

----

 ## Developer Guide